-Being a Teaching Assistant (TA) means that you are both an expert and an important first point of contact for students in your course.
+Being a Teaching Assistant means being an important first point of contact for students in your course.

 - Perform all duties in a timely and professional manner